 |Enable Qty Increments||Global||Determines if items can be sold in quantity increments.
 Options: Yes / No|

 |Qty Increments||Global||Establishes the number of products that make up a quantity increment.|

 |Automatically Return Credit Memo Item to Stock||Global||Determines if items included on credit memos are automatically returned to inventory.
 Options: Yes / No|

 Admin Bulk Operations

 To configure and support asynchronous queue managers, you must issue a command using the command line.
 This step may require developer assistance.
-See Magento DevDocs, Start message queue consumers in the Commerce DevDocs Configuration Guide.
+See Start message queue consumers in the Commerce DevDocs Configuration Guide.